 In the B2B space in particular, companies can be skeptical of the benefits of social media and struggle to implement effective strategies.
 It is true that there are stricter compliance issues for financial services companies, relative to many B2C firms.
 For example, guidance published by the FCA in March 2015 stated that the same financial promotion rules apply to social media as they do to any other medium – meaning that posts must still contain risk warnings and be approved by a qualified person.

-However, the solution is to build a plan and remember that even within B2B companies, the people they would like to target are exactly that – people – who respond to content that engages them.
+However, the solution is to build a plan and remember that even within B2B companies, the people they would like to target are exactly that – people – who respond to content that engages themHere are 5 social media tips for B2B companies, which will help engage audiences and build their brand:Target audience

-- Visual content: B2C companies have mastered visual content but it is crucial for any business to understand the power of the medium.
+B2C companies have mastered visual content but it is crucial for any business to understand the power of the medium.
 By 2018, video will account for over two thirds of mobile usage and recent studies have shown the average attention span is now eight seconds, less than the nine-second attention span of a goldfish.
-In light of this, B2B companies need to be creative using succinct but powerful visual content.
+In light of this, B2B companies need to be creative using succinct but powerful visual content.#hashtag

-- Engage and be resourced: interact with your followers in a genuine way – like, share and comment on their content.
+Interact with your followers in a genuine way – like, share and comment on their content.
 And in order to engage effectively, resource is crucial.
-If you’re serious about your social media strategy, have the manpower to respond to your followers – no one likes to engage with a brand, only to have their efforts responded to a few days later, or even worse – to receive an automated “here are our office hours” message!
+If you’re serious about your social media strategy, have the manpower to respond to your followers – no one likes to engage with a brand, only to have their efforts responded to a few days later, or even worse – to receive an automated “here are our office hours” message.

 While social media may seem harder to crack for B2B companies, these easy social media hacks will ensure that a business can get started efficiently.
 Despite B2B and B2C social media content seeming very different, there is one key similarity: companies can measure results to find out what works best.